ysyk2021/how-to-create-a-continuous-learning-workplace-culture-that-promotes-skill-development-and/src/chapter-2-1.md

-# What is a continuous learning workplace culture?

 A continuous learning workplace culture is an environment where employees are encouraged to develop their skills and knowledge on an ongoing basis.
 In this chapter, we will explore what a continuous learning workplace culture entails.